Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

-This paper studies the imputation of missing data in a panel which is subsequently used for training a model for a downstream out-of-sample task.
-Our leading example is the imputation of missing returns prior to estimating a portfolio optimization model.
-Imputation methods are usually applied to the full panel to impute missing values.
-However, this practice can result in a look-ahead-bias in the future performance of the downstream task.
-Typically, a machine learning or portfolio optimization down-stream task splits the panel data into a train-validation-test set according to the time-ordering of underlying events.
-Training corresponds to the left-most block portion of the panel, validation corresponds to a block in the middle of the panel, and testing is done in a block at the right end of the panel.
+To demonstrate the aforementioned implications, we use a leading example of the imputation of missing asset returns prior to solving a portfolio optimization model.
+Typically, a machine learning or portfolio optimization downstream task splits the given panel data into a train-validation-test set according to the time-ordering of underlying observations.
+Training corresponds to the left-most block portion of the panel, validation corresponds to a block in the middle of the panel, and testing is conducted on the right-end block of the panel.
 The ``globally observed data'' is the entire available panel data set representing all the data collected during the entire time horizon.
-Meanwhile, ``locally observed data'' refers in our discussion to data available up to a certain time in the past (e.g.~ the training section of the panel data set).
-A standard imputation procedure in practice is to apply a given imputation tool at hand using the globally observed data.
-While being natural for the purpose of reducing error in the imputation, ignoring the time-order of a future downstream task poses a problem, which is of particular importance for portfolio optimization.
-Portfolio selection procedures are designed to exploit subtle signals that can lead to favorable future investment outcomes.
-A global imputation is likely to create a spurious signal due to the correlation between training and testing data induced by the imputation.
-The training portion of the downstream task itself can (and often will) pickup the spurious signal created by the imputation procedure, thus giving a false sense of good performance.
-For example, if the mean return of an asset is large on the testing data, a global imputation might increase the estimated mean on the training data and bias the stock selection.
+Meanwhile, ``locally observed data'' refers to data available up to a specific time in the past (e.g.,~the timestamp corresponding to the last observation of the training section).
+Standard imputation procedures in practice usually apply a chosen imputation tool using the globally observed data.
+While being natural for reducing error in the imputation, ignoring the time order of a future downstream task poses a serious problem for portfolio benchmarking.
+In fact, a global imputation of the missing values is likely to create a spurious signal due to the temporal correlation between the training and the testing portion of the data.
+As a consequence, the imputed training portion can (and often will) pick up the spurious signal created by the imputation procedure.
+As portfolio selection procedures are carefully designed to exploit subtle signals that can lead to favorable future investment outcomes, using an globally imputation method can give a false sense of good performance for the portfolio, simply because it has exploited the unwanted spurious correlation.
+For example, if the mean return of an asset is large on the testing portion, a global imputation might increase the estimated mean on the training data and bias the stock selection.
 This is an example of an overfitting phenomenon created by ``looking into the future'' which investors have to mitigate.
-In summary, even if the portfolio analysis is done ``properly out-of-sample'' on the full panel of imputed values, the look-ahead-bias from the imputation can render the results invalid.
+In summary, even if the portfolio analysis is done ``properly out-of-sample'' on the full panel of globally imputed values, the look-ahead-bias from the imputation can render the results invalid.